Kequc/passage-rpc/README.md

 ## Events

 When the server sends a notification to your application, it triggers an event.
-This library uses node's [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) therefore you may choose to set a listener using `.on(method, callback)` as in the example above.
-There are a few included events the client library provides.
+This library uses node's [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

 | method | description | params |
 | - | - | - |